Why Meatless Meat?

 Using its recipes, I've often fooled my dinner guests into thinking they were eating meat.
 And I've satisfied my own nostalgia for the meaty dishes I used to enjoy.

 You can order an autographed copy online.
-The eBook version of Meatless Meat will soon be available from Thinker Media.
+The eBook version of Meatless Meat is now available from Thinker Media.

 What’s Not in the Book and What Is in the Book